-Cub Scouts is a family and home centered program that develops ethical decision-making skills for boys in the Kindergarten through fifth grade.
+Cub Scouts is a family and home centered program that develops ethical decision-making skills for girls and boys in the Kindergarten through fifth grade.
 Activities emphasize character development, citizenship training, and personal fitness.
-Boys can expect to make good friends, have adventures and enjoy their family in the programs.
+Participants can expect to make good friends, have adventures and enjoy their family in the programs.

-Boy Scouting is a program for boys 11 through 17 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
-(Boys also may become Boy Scouts if they have earned the Arrow of Light Award or have completed the fifth grade.)
+Scouts BSA is a program for boys and girls 11 through 17 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
+(They also may become Scouts if they have earned the Arrow of Light Award or have completed the fifth grade.)

 Venturing is a youth development program of the Boy Scouts of America for young men and women who are 14 (and have completed the eighth grade) through 20 years of age.